enricop/telefono-casa/DESIGN.md

 The keyword is 'community', the construction of a strong bond of trust and knowledge between families of a village.

 A network of families.
-A sense of community.
+A sense of fraternity.

 It is an alliance that leads us to create well-being for the territory, in the perspective of a model based on the sense of co-responsibility and interdependence.